reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/modal/modal.md

 ## Server-side modal

 React [doesn't support](https://github.com/facebook/react/issues/13097) the [`createPortal()`](https://reactjs.org/docs/portals.html) API on the server.
-In order to make it work, you need to disable this feature with the `disablePortal` prop:
+In order to see the modal, you need to disable the portal feature with the `disablePortal` prop:

 {{"demo": "pages/components/modal/ServerModal.js"}}